ferdinandvanwyk/gs2_correlation/doc/source/simulation.rst

    seaborn_context : str
        Context for plot output: paper, notebook, talk, poster.
-See: http://stanford.edu/~mwaskom/software/seaborn/tutorial/aesthetics.html film_fps : int, 40
+See: http://stanford.edu/~mwaskom/software/seaborn/tutorial/aesthetics.html field : array_like
-       Frames per second of the film. film_contours : int, 30
-       Number of contours to use when making films.
-More contours => bigger files. field : array_like
        Field read in from the NetCDF file.
 Automatically converted to a complex array.